Control Variables | What Are They & Why Do They Matter?

 Control variables in non-experimental research

-In non-experimental research, a researcher can’t manipulate the independent variable (often due to ethical or practical considerations).
+In an observational study or other types of non-experimental research, a researcher can’t manipulate the independent variable (often due to practical or ethical considerations).
 Instead, control variables are measured and taken into account to infer relationships between the main variables of interest.

 How do you control a variable?